 If All Else Fails, Implement a Consequence

 Let’s pretend the example situations above were not received well by the other person.
-Maybe they started arguing with you, yelling, cursing, or accusing you of things.
+Maybe they started arguing, guilt-tripping, using sarcasm, yelling, cursing, or accusing you of things.

 Firstly, that is highly inappropriate behavior in any context.
 Secondly, you can ask them to leave if they are in your home.

-You can remove yourself and your family if you are not at home.
+You can remove yourself and your family if you are somewhere else.
 That might need to be the consequence if they are unregulated in their words and behavior.

 Now, please hear me clearly.
 I am not using the word “consequence” to threaten or belittle someone.
 It’s simply the natural outcome of someone disrespecting your essential safety boundary.